brianjbayer/sample-login-watir-cucumber/README.md

 by replacing the existing tests.**

 These tests show how to use Watir-Cucumber to verify...
-* that critical elements are on a page
+* That critical elements are on a page
-* the ability to login as a user
+* The ability to login as a user

 It also demonstrates the basic features of the Watir-Cucumber framework and how they can be extended.

-This example contains...
+### Contents of this Framework
+This framework contains support for...
-* support for multiple browsers
+* Using Selenium Standalone containers eliminating the need for locally installed browsers or drivers
+* Multiple local browsers with automatic driver management

 ## To Run the Automated Tests
 The tests either can be run directly by the Cucumber runner or by the